mattsantand/pynumericalphasematching/README.md

 Welcome to pynumpm, short for PyNumericalPhasematching!

 This package is meant to help you with the simulation of the phasematching spectrum of nonlinear processes, in particular of collinear three wave mixing processes.
+It can numerically calculate the phasematching of ideal waveguides and of waveguides with variable profile along their propagation axes.
+Moreover, it can calculate the phasematching as a function of the wavevector mismatch $\Delta\beta$, of one scanning wavelength or of two scanning wavelength.
+This last functionality can be used for the calculation of *joint spectral amplitude* and *intensity* spectra and properties.

+**Notes**
-**Note**: all physical quantities in this package are expressed in SI units (m, s, Hz).
+* All physical quantities in this package are expressed in SI units (m, s, Hz).
+* In this package, the wavelengths are usually denoted as *red*, *green* and *blue* (or *r*, *g*, *b*).
+This implies that the blue field has shortest wavelength and the red has the longest wavelength.
+In case two fields have the same wavelength, then the names are interchangeable.

 ## Getting started

 ### Prerequisites
 pynumpm has been written for Python3, but this release should still work with Python2.
 Support for Python2 is not provided.

-Pynumpm requires the following python packages:
+pynumpm requires the following python packages:

 * pip
 * [numpy](http://www.numpy.org/)